adam-blinzler/memegen/readme.md

     -d for frame count delimiter in the filename

 # configuration file
-  1. File must be semicolon style csv with delim ;
+  1. File must be comma or semicolon style csv in first line but not both
   1. before a line to add comments
   1. frame number supports multiple frames
      ex.
 1-5 would apply that text to all frames 1 to 5 inclusive